ReactiveHTML/rimmel/README.md

 Or you can just run it with one click [on StackBlitz](https://stackblitz.com/~/github.com/ReactiveHTML/rimmel?file=examples/kitchen-sink/index.ts&startScript=kitchen-sink)

 # Web Standards
-There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and especially the more recent [Observable DOM](https://github.com/WICG/observable).
+There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and the more recent [Observable DOM](https://github.com/WICG/observable).

-Rimmel is closely following these initiatives and aims to align with them as they develop.
+Rimmel is closely following these initiatives and aims to align with them as they develop,